waneon/spelunk.nvim/README.md

 - Togglable UI, with contextual and rebindable controls
 - Cycle bookmarks via keybind
 - Jump directly to bookmark by index
-- Telescope integration - fuzzy find over all bookmarks, or those in the current stack
+- Telescope integration - fuzzy find over bookmarks and stacks
 - Lualine integration - show the number of bookmarks in the current buffer
 - Status line index display